akds/DecoderTCR/README.md

 The operational metric is **recall@K**, the fraction of a TCR's true binders recovered in its top-K ranked peptides, which sets how many assays it takes to catch the real hits.
 DecoderTCR-ESMC 6B recovers about **62% in the top 500** and **35% in the top 100** (random ~1%), with 600M close behind and 300M a step lower, while every baseline tracks the random line.

 ![PRP recall@K](results/figures/prp_topk_recall.png)

 *Recall@K, the fraction of a TCR's true binders recovered in its top-K ranked peptides, averaged over 16 clones on the full library.
 Higher and steeper means fewer assays to catch the real hits.*

-The pattern holds clone by clone: DecoderTCR-ESMC recovers binders across nearly all clones where every baseline sits near zero (seen-in-training •, held-out ○).
-Surfacing a TCR's true antigens from a large library this reliably, with a clear gain from scaling to 6B, is the model's core capability for antigen discovery.
+DecoderTCR-ESMC recovers binders across nearly all clones; most baseline methods fail
+near zero (seen-in-training •, held-out ○).
+Surfacing a TCR's true antigens from a large library introduces a new benchmark task, with a clear gain from scaling to 6B.

 ![PRP per-clonotype recall@100](results/figures/prp_per_clone_recall.png)